U.S. expat taxes in Hong Kong

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Hong Kong.
-Our seasoned tax pros make filing simple and secure.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

 What Americans living in Hong Kong should know

 For starters, Americans and U.S. green card holders living in Hong Kong should continue to file a U.S. tax return each year.
 However, filing while abroad comes with new considerations and questions.
 “Do I have additional information to report to the IRS?
 How do my Hong Kong financial accounts affect my filing?
 What options do I have to reduce my tax bill?”

 We’ve outlined a few considerations for U.S. citizens working in Hong Kong, so you know what affects the tax you pay and which forms you need to file.
 Of course, tax rules for U.S. expats go beyond what we’ve listed below.

 Need help?
 Our experienced tax advisors have seen it all and are here for you when you’re ready to tackle your taxes.

 Working as an American in Hong Kong can affect your taxes even if you don’t stay for very long.
 For example, if you earn income while on a short-term assignment, you’ll need to report that income on your U.S. taxes.
 As you establish deeper financial roots in Hong Kong, you’ll have more considerations for your American tax filing.